LONG TERM LOANS

 Lastly, this type of loan doesn’t require you to sell shares of your company.
 There is no shareholders’ dilution, and you remain in control instead of giving up equity.

-As one of the top small business loan lenders not only in Florida but across the United States, we provide alternative business funding to over 700 industries.
-Anytime we can provide working capital to companies we see it as a win-win situation.
+As one of the top small business loan lenders not only in Florida but across the United States, Sunwise Capital provides alternative business funding to over 700 industries.

 We believe strongly in providing a real economic benefit to companies from New York to Texas to California.
 The funding for a small business is critical to the U.S. economic recovery and the growth of this great nation.